nightroman/FarNet/trunk/RightWords/Readme.txt

 = DESCRIPTION =

-Simple spell checker and thesaurus based on NHunspell.
-The core (Hunspell) is used in OpenOffice and it works with dictionaries published on OpenOffice.org.
+Spell-checker and thesaurus based on NHunspell.
+The core Hunspell is used in OpenOffice and it works with dictionaries published on OpenOffice.org.

 The module works through the plugin menus [F11].
 Menu commands: